Faraja17/aflat-grocery-list/README.md

 - Live Site URL: [name of site](URL)

 ## My process
-I started out creating a grocery item class by using the tutorials student class as a model.
+I started out creating a grocery item class by using the tutorials' student class as a model.
 The one main change I had to make was the addition of a boolean field for whether or not the item is in the cart.
 If true, a unicode check mark prints. if not, an x prints.
 I have been reading the AFlat documentation (and texting DeForestt!) to learn how AFlat works.

 ### Built with